Reviewed by: HU Medical Review Board | Last reviewed: October 2020 | Last updated: April 2021

 The symptoms may last just a few minutes and usually end after 1 hour.
 Usually, these symptoms are followed by head pain.
 Unlike most other types of migraine, the pain is often in the occipital region, which is at the base of the skull.
 Also, basilar migraine pain might not be a throbbing pain.
 Some people with basilar migraine feel dizzy or have problems with muscle coordination after their migraine attack.

 Other basilar migraine symptoms

-Basilar migraine often occurs along with sensory aura.
-Because they share many symptoms in common, basilar migraine is sometimes mistaken for familial hemiplegic migraine and sporadic hemiplegic migraine, however, with basilar migraine, sufferers report no muscle weakness.
+Because they share many symptoms in common, basilar migraine is sometimes mistaken for familial hemiplegic migraine and sporadic hemiplegic migraine.
+However, with basilar migraine, people report no muscle weakness.

 Treatments for basilar migraine

 The most common treatments for migraine with brainstem aura, also known as basilar migraine, include:1